What is Medication-Assisted Treatment at Alcohol Rehab?

 What Risks are Associated with MAT for Alcohol Addiction?

-People who receive MAT must adhere closely to the instructions for using their medications, since misusing these medications can increase the risk for relapse and adverse effects.
+People who receive Medication-Assisted Treatment must adhere closely to the instructions for using their medications, since misusing these medications can increase the risk for relapse and adverse effects.
 Disulfiram and oral naltrexone must be taken daily, while the extended-release injectable form of naltrexone is administered once per month.
 Acamprosate must be used three times per day as directed on the label.
 Never skip doses of medications in MAT, and never take more than directed.

 Before starting MAT, inform your doctor if you are pregnant or nursing, and if you have any allergies or existing health conditions.
 Some people may not benefit from MAT on behalf of certain health conditions or because the medications can produce adverse effects when used with others.